 - Chromium-6 contamination has affected more than 1.5 million people in Phoenix.
 Chromium-6 is a carcinogen.
 In other words, it can cause cancer.

-- PFAS contamination affected tens of thousands in Tucson earlier this year.
+- PFAS contamination affected tens of thousands in Tucson in 2021.

 - Widespread contamination affects millions of residents.

 Waste in dozens of old coal mining towns pollute Pennsylvania’s air and water.
 Thousands of miles of polluted streams plague public water supplies too (in some cases, acid mine drainage leaves these streams in shades of orange and red).
 Plus, abandoned gas and oil wells can overflow during rainfall pouring pollution into groundwater and surface water.
 Remember, groundwater and surface water flow into public water supplies and are essential sources of well water.